 Samples submitted for analysis from drilling completed by the Company in 2019, 2020, 2021 incorporated a QA/QC program consisting of duplicates, standards, and blanks to verify the assay laboratory results.
 Hard Rock Consulting, LLC, based in the U.S.A., an independent mining and mineral resource consulting firm based in Denver, Colorado ("HRC"), has conducted two site visits to the Project in April 2018 and May 2021.
 HRC completed a manual and mechanical audit of the drilling and channel sampling database prior to the estimation of mineral resources.
 HRC also examined select core intervals from historic and recent drilling, obtained a variety of duplicate samples for independent check sampling.
 In all cases, the core samples accurately reflect the lithologies recorded on the logs and the degree of visible alteration and evidence of mineralization observed was generally consistent with the grade range indicated by the original assay value.
-The Company and HRC are reviewing the Mineral Resources classified into inferred, indicated, and measured mineral resources to determine compliance in accordance with § 229.1302(d)(1)(iii)(A) (Item 1302(d)(1)(iii)(A) of Regulation S-K).
+The Company and HRC reviewed the Mineral Resources classified into inferred, indicated, and measured mineral resources to determine compliance in accordance with § 229.1302(d)(1)(iii)(A) (Item 1302(d)(1)(iii)(A) of Regulation S-K).
 Mineral resources that are not mineral reserves and have not demonstrated economic viability.
 Risks associated with the mineral resource estimate include, but are not limited to changes in metal price, changes to geotechnical, mining, and metallurgical recovery assumptions, changes to the formula used to generate the block model NSR values, changes to the assumptions used to generate the reporting NSR cut-off value and changes in interpretations of mineralization geometry and continuity of mineralization zones resulting from additional drill hole information and channel sample assays, and new geological mapping information.

-Based upon staff comments from the Securities and Exchange Commission ("SEC"), the Company is reviewing our prior property disclosures to determine whether the information concerning our mining properties has been prepared in accordance with the requirements of subpart 1300 of Regulation S-K, which first became applicable to us for the fiscal year ended December 31, 2021.
-These requirements differ significantly from the previously applicable disclosure requirements of SEC Industry Guide 7.
-Among other differences, subpart 1300 of Regulation S-K requires us to disclose our mineral resources, in addition to our mineral reserves, as of the end of our most recently completed fiscal year both in the aggregate and for each of our individually material mining properties.
-You are cautioned that mineral resources do not have demonstrated economic value.
+Based upon staff comments from the Securities and Exchange Commission ("SEC"), the Company is reviewed our prior property disclosures to determine whether the information concerning our mining properties has been prepared in accordance with the requirements of subpart 1300 of Regulation S-K, which first became applicable to us for the fiscal year ended December 31, 2021.
+In response to the SEC staff comments, the Company updated its prior property disclosures concerning our mining properties on our Form 10-K/A for the period ended December 31, 2023, filed with the SEC on September 11, 2024 ("Amended 10-K") and included a Technical Report on the South Mountain Property in accordance with the requirements of subpart 1300 of Regulation S-K. The requirements of subpart 1300 of Regulation S-K differ significantly from the previously applicable disclosure requirements of SEC Industry Guide 7.
+Among other differences, subpart 1300 of Regulation S-K requires us to disclose our mineral resources, in addition to our mineral reserves, as of the end of our most recently completed fiscal year both in the aggregate and for each of our individual material mining properties, which are outlined in the Amended 10-K. You are cautioned that mineral resources do not have demonstrated economic value.
 Mineral resources are subject to further exploration and development, are subject to additional risks, and no assurance can be given that they will eventually convert to future reserves.
 Inferred Resources, in particular, have a great amount of uncertainty as to their existence and their economic and legal feasibility.
 Investors are cautioned not to assume that any part or all of the Inferred Resource exists or is economically or legally mineable.
 See Item 1A, Risk Factors.